embeddeddevroom/fosdem-2024/cfp-announcement.md

        the Submission Notes.

      * Indicate whether you seek a 10, 25, or 50 minute slot.
+       As the CFP system is still under development there may be no dedicated place to fill this in.
+If that's the case please input this into Submission Notes field.

      * Specify additional speaker email (if any).
 The co-speaker will need create an account in order to be visible on the agenda.

      * Use the "Links" sub-area to your past work in the field you'd like to share.

      * This year you will need to also state the OSI-approved license of the subject of your talk.
+Although this is the mandatory requirement we still want to hear talks about:
+       "Reverse engineering ...", "Hacking ...", "What's inside ..."
+       even if the code does not exist yet.
+If any doubts arrise don't hesitate to contact us.

      * Last but not least, make sure you have up to date contact info.